vigidroid/fat-aar-plugin/README.md

 This is a gradle plugin that helps to output fat aar from android library.
 I am inspired by [android-fat-aar][1].
 And aim to make more flexible and functional.
 It's convenient to **sdk developer**(developer that provide a single aar library).

 It works with [the android gradle plugin][3], the android plugin's version of the development is `2.2.3`, other revision is not tested actually.
 Commit an issue as you encounter some compatibility.
+**Update: Android plugin version 2.3.0 and later, is not supported.
+So the recommend version is 2.2.3 and prior.
+Look [this issue][6] for more.**

 Essentially, `fat-aar-plugin` makes a hack way, to collect resources, jar files and something others in embedded dependencies, into the bundled output aar.
 Click [here](#about-aar-file) to know more about `AAR`.